W0rty/NmapParser/README.md

 - Launch script parserResult.py (even if the script nmap_on_ip.py is still running, you will have your first results!)
 - ENJOY :)

+NOTE : I am not responsible if this tool is used for malicious purposes.